-FY23 Objectives and Strategic Actions
+FY24 Objectives and Strategic Actions

-Through FY23, the Commission will retain the same basic objectives as in previous fiscal years: administrative adjudication; enforcement of the state's governmental conduct, procurement, and disclosure laws; guidance and education; and building agency capacity and visibility.
-Further, FY23 is a fiscal year that includes both a general election and a 60-day legislative session; consequently, the Commission and its staff will confront a comparatively more demanding year.
-Looking forward to FY23, the Commission proposes the following strategic actions:
+Through FY24, the Commission will retain the same basic objectives as in previous fiscal years: investigation and adjudication of administrative complaints; enforcement of New Mexico's governmental conduct, procurement and disclosure laws; guidance and education; and building the agency's capacity and visibility.
+Looking forward to FY24, the Commission proposes the following strategic actions.